dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

         path: db/changelog/changes/
 ```

 Note that the `path` value provided is relative to `src/main/resources`, and therefore we will need to create a folder called `changes` inside `src/main/resources/db/changelog/`.
-Inside this new folder we are going to create a new file called `v0001.sql`.
-This SQL file will contain the commands to create the tables that will support our application:
+In this new folder we are going to create a new file called `v0001.sql`.
+This SQL file will contain the commands to create the tables that will support the entities of our application:

 ```sql
 create table "user" (